-The Coleman Therapy Center is owned and directed by Catherine Coleman, and has been helping clients improve their communications for over 20 years.
+The Coleman Therapy Center is owned and directed by Catherine Coleman, and has been helping clients improve their communication for over 20 years.

 Catherine Coleman, M.S.
 CCC-SLP